-M2: Abstracting existence from perception.
+M2\ Abstracting existence from perception.

 Berkeley runs M1 and M2 together, but they seem distinct.

-The first is the creation of a new idea on the basis of existing ideas.
+The first is the creation of a new idea by reflecting on existing ideas.

 The second is the acceptance of a material world independent of any perceivers.

 M1 and M2 are similar in that they each involve believing that the so-called primary qualities are real properties of external, physical objects.